 Tip#2 Choose a cheap but already good quality instrument

-I don’t advise you at all to go for a super cheap instrument made in the-land-of-far-away, or the one you found at your grandma’s attic.
+I don’t advise you at all to go for a super cheap instrument made in the-land-of-far-away or the one you found at your grandma’s attic.
 Be careful, so you won’t have to spend double the cost once you start to really like playing.

-It doesn’t really matter which kind of guitar you will choose.
+It doesn’t really matter what kind of guitar you will choose.
 It can be electric or acoustic, it has to have already some inner quality in order to avoid both pain for your hands and your wallet if you will decide to get serious.
 In the worst scenario, you can always re-sell it as used if you don’t want to keep it with you.

-Here’s some examples of good guitars you can start with:
+Here’re some examples of good guitars you can start with:

 Tip#3 If you can, go and take music lessons